ELjayMedia/newsonafrica/README.md

 ### Environment Variables

-Create a `.env.local` file with the following variables:
+Create a `.env.local` file with the following variables.
+The application uses both the GraphQL and REST APIs from your WordPress instance, so set `WORDPRESS_GRAPHQL_URL` and `WORDPRESS_REST_URL` accordingly:

 \`\`\`
 # WordPress